Aw1ks/character_template/README.md

 This project is a Python script that generates HTML pages with descriptions of random characters for a fantasy role-playing game.
 It uses `faker`, `jinja2`, `unicodedata`, `os`, `shutil` libraries to create and style the content.
 ## How to install
 To work with this project, you will need the following libraries:
-* [Faker](https://faker.readthedocs.io/): For generating random names and other data.
 * [Jinja2](https://jinja.palletsprojects.com/): For creating HTML templates and rendering.
 * [Unicodedata](https://docs.python.org/3/library/unicodedata.html): For handling Unicode characters.
 * [shutil](https://docs.python.org/3/library/shutil.html): For file and directory operations.